 The dispatch/communications center is located at the front of the MICU.
 It has a plasma television for watching news coverage.
 The MICU is capable of accommodating nine dispatch or other work stations.
 It contains a number of satellite phones, one desktop computer, numerous law enforcement and fire radios, as well as a flat panel television to view maps, camera images or news coverage.

-, on board lavatory and galley is completely self-contained.
+The MICU with its 12KW generator, on board lavatory and galley is completely self-contained.